quixio/quix-docs/docs/platform/tutorials/image-processing/decode.md

 Follow these steps to deploy the **base64 decoder service**:

-1. Navigate to the Samples and locate the Python `Empty template` transformation.
+1. Navigate to the code samples and locate the Python `Empty template` transformation.

     !!! tip
         You can use the filters on the left hand side to select `Python` and `Transformation` then select `Empty template` in the resulting filtered items.